aidanbudd/bosc2015/listOfFeaturesOfGreatOSBCs.md

 ## Well designed strategy to increase its visibility to the community (use of social media, conferences etc.)

 ## Offer different levels of contributions (e.g. Code contributions, documentation enhancements, User support)

+## If possible split the project in subprojects to grow small sub-communities inside of yours